Sanchit-Gupta987/greylinx/README.md

 ## Project Overview

-This is a local Streamlit application that connects to a MySQL database and uses a locally hosted LLM (Llama3) to:
+This is a local Streamlit application that is running on a virtual python environment.
+It connects to a MySQL database and uses a locally hosted LLM (Llama3) to:
 - Convert natural language questions into SQL queries
 - Execute those queries on a database
 - Return results in both tabular and natural language format